taddison/personal-site/content/blog/2018/02/service-broker-temporal-tables-and-the-data-modification-failed-error/index.md

 ---
-layout: post
 title: Service Broker, Temporal Tables, and the 'Data modification failed' error
 share-img: http://tjaddison.com/assets/2018/2018-02-17/ErrorSlug.png
 tags: [SQL, "Service Broker", "Temporal Tables"]
 ---

 [Temporal tables](https://docs.microsoft.com/en-us/sql/relational-databases/tables/temporal-tables) are a fantastic feature which we've enjoyed rolling out to replace some hand-rolled logging.
 Adding system versioning to a table has been mostly straightforward, though last week one of my colleagues saw some really odd behaviour that took the team a while to debug.
 Now we've understood the problem we're able to reproduce it 100% of the time (and subsequently come up with a workaround), though it definitely had us scratching our heads for a while - thanks for a super-interesting problem Ola!

 We've previously had experience with highly concurrent modifications to a single row causing a data-modification error, and in every case we'd end up tracking down a bug which was causing unnecessary concurrent modifications.